The AIRI plug-and-play algorithm for image reconstruction in radio-interferometry: variations and robustness: Experimental results on simulated data

 \subsection{Robustness to denoiser realisation and model uncertainty}

-In order to investigate the robustness of the proposed approach and following the discussion from Section~ \ref{sect:model_uncertainty}, we trained $Q=15$ denoisers per training dataset (\emph{i.e.} OAID and MRID) in the same experimental conditions, but with different random seeds generating the (pseudo) random processes involved during training.
-This impacts both the initialisation of the denoisers (each being initialised with a different random state) and the random image patches presented to the networks during training, as well as the Gaussian random noise generated in \eqref{eq:training_loss}.
-We next plug each denoiser in algorithms~\eqref{eq:monotone_FB} and \eqref{eq:monotone_PD}.
-This yields two sets of solutions $\operatorname{Sol}$ of 15 elements, one per training datasets; see Section~\ref{sect:model_uncertainty} for more details.
+To investigate the robustness of the proposed approach, and following the discussion in Section~\ref{sect:model_uncertainty}, we trained $K=15$ denoisers per training dataset (i.e., OAID and MRID) under identical experimental conditions, but with different random seeds for the (pseudo) random processes during training.
+Each denoiser was then used in Algorithm~\ref{algo:pnp_fb} and Algorithm~\ref{algo:pnp_pd}, resulting in two sets of 15 solutions, one for each training dataset.
+For more details, see Section~\ref{sect:model_uncertainty}.

-Figure~\ref{fig:3c353_uncertainty} shows visual results for algorithms~\eqref{eq:monotone_FB} and \eqref{eq:monotone_PD} with different denoisers realisations.
+Fig.~\ref{fig:3c353_uncertainty} shows visual results for Algorithm~\ref{algo:pnp_fb} and Algorithm~\ref{algo:pnp_pd} with different denoisers realisations.
 We notice that the reconstructions from each random seed, as well as the mean image, show no clear difference, except around the point source at the centre of the image.

-The mean-over-standard deviation map shows the ratio in the region where the mean pixel intensity is higher than the estimated noise level given by \eqref{eq:heuristic}.
-Overall, the empirical standard deviation is small in comparison to the estimated intensity ($\lessapprox 10\%$ of the mean intensity), except around the centre source, where the standard deviation reaches $20\%$ of the mean intensity.
-This observation is all the more interesting as the central source estimation is often unsatisfying, most algorithms hallucinating a black ring around it.
+The relative standard deviation, which highlights regions with mean pixel intensities surpassing the estimated noise levels as defined by \eqref{eq:heuristic}, generally demonstrates that the empirical standard deviation remains modest, typically less than 10\% of the mean intensity across most of the image.
+Notably, this deviates around the central source where the standard deviation increases to about 20\% of the mean intensity.
+This observation is particularly relevant as the central source estimation is often unsatisfying, most algorithms hallucinating a black ring around it.
+Our cAIRI algorithm demonstrates better performance in estimating central sources, especially when combined with OAID AIRI denoisers, which gives a smaller relative standard deviation around the central sources (top right zoom in Fig.~\ref{fig:3c353_uncertainty} (l).

-Figure~\ref{fig:metrics_robustness} displays the reconstruction metrics for 15 denoiser realisations in the context of a single inverse problem at $\Delta T=4\text{h}$, with selected samples depicted in Figure~\ref{fig:3c353_uncertainty}.
+Fig.~\ref{fig:metrics_robustness} gives the reconstruction metrics for 15 denoiser realisations in the context of a single inverse problem at $\Delta T=4\text{h}$, with selected samples depicted in Fig.~\ref{fig:3c353_uncertainty}.
 The reconstruction quality offered by different denoiser realisations spans about 1.5dB in SNR and 4dB in logSNR.
-Notably, the variations in SNR and logSNR metrics among the reconstructed images, as shown in Figure~\ref{fig:3c353_uncertainty}, are not readily discernible at the image level.
+As illustrated in Fig.~\ref{fig:3c353_uncertainty}, the variations in SNR and logSNR metrics among the reconstructed images are not readily discernible at the image level.